rghan/shiny.practice/README.md

 This is my introduction and education of shiny apps in R. My shiny apps are based upon the tutorials by the kind folks at [Rstudio](http://shiny.rstudio.com/).

+Someday, I will get around to implementing some shiny apps for data sets that I have previously published.

 ## Tutorials

 There are tutorials in [video](http://shiny.rstudio.com/tutorial/) and [written](http://shiny.rstudio.com/tutorial/lesson1/) forms available.